 We will record and act upon any unsubscribe requests.

-You can choose to accept or decline cookies.
+You can choose to accept all cookies or select which you consent to.
 Most web browsers automatically accept cookies, but you can usually modify your browser settings to decline cookies if you prefer.
 Information on deleting or controlling cookies is available at www.aboutcookies.org.uk.
-By deleting our cookies, or disabling future cookies, you may not be able to access certain areas of features of our site.
+By deleting our cookies, or disabling future cookies, you may not be able to access certain areas or features of our site.